 Question 27:

-Hexagonal snowflakes have six branches.
+Hexagonal snowflakes have

 The highlighted word 'six' is an adjective.
 An adjective modifies a noun or pronoun.